uztaram/upstart-ai-lending-fragility/README.md

 All scripts are deterministic.
 Random seed 42 is set at the start of each entry point.
 Re-running any script on a clean checkout produces bit-identical numerical outputs to those reported in the body, modulo floating-point operations within documented precision (typically within 1e-10 absolute tolerance).

-Output CSVs corresponding to body tables and PNG files corresponding to body figures are produced as side-effects of the relevant scripts and are committed to the repository under `outputs/`.
+Output CSVs corresponding to body tables and PNG files corresponding to body figures are produced as side-effects of the relevant scripts and are committed to the repository under per-script subfolders.

 ### Pre-computed outputs

-The `outputs/` folder contains all CSVs and figures from a clean run.
+Each script's output subfolder contains all CSVs and figures from a clean run.
 Markers can verify reproducibility either by:

-1. **Direct comparison**: inspect `outputs/` and compare to the body
+1. **Direct comparison**: inspect each `*_outputs/` folder and compare to the body
 2. **Full reproduction**: download the dataset, run the scripts, compare to committed outputs

 ---